Cashmaney/tendermint-validator/README.md

 ## Design

 A lightweight alternative to using a full node instance for validating blocks.
 The validator is able to connect to any number of sentry nodes and will sign blocks provided by the nodes.

-The validator maintains a watermark file to protect against double signing.
+The validator maintains a watermark file to protect against double signing (_outside the enclave for now_)

 ## Pre-requisites